Tracking the flowering and fruiting of Posidonia australis

 Why track flowering and fruiting?

-Posidonia australis meadows are disappearing — especially along our most developed coastlines.
+Posidonia meadows are disappearing — especially along our most developed coastlines.
 In other parts of Australia, large-scale restoration is already underway using seeds collected during flowering events.

 But in NSW, we still don’t know enough about when or where flowering occurs — or how it varies between estuaries.
 By tracking these events in real time, we can support future restoration efforts and help bring back lost meadows.